Best Books For Teen and Tween Boys

 Number Five Best Book For Teens Goes To A Long Walk To Water by Linda Sue Parker

 This is a quick read but it has a lot of power and makes a deep impact.
-It is based on a true story and it lead us down a whole new series of lessons that weren’t on my lesson plan but I wouldn’t have missed for the world.
+It is based on a true story and it leads us down a whole new series of lessons that weren’t on my lesson plan but I wouldn’t have missed for the world.

 Few children can imagine walking eight hours a day or digging by hand deep into the mud, just to find water for their family.
 But the backbreaking work under the hot African sun is just a typical day for 11-year-old Nya, growing up in Sudan circa 2008.
 She rarely complains; it would do no good.